How Discouragement Happens

 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you.”

-It is through the power of God and the example of Christ that we overcome discouragement.
+It is through remembering God's promises and the example of Christ that we overcome discouragement.
 Click To Tweet